Probing Planck scale effects on absolute mass limit in neutrino flavor evolution: Feasibility analysis of the GUP modified phase detection

 \section{Feasibility analysis of the GUP modified phase detection}

-Detecting extremely small phase shifts (on the order of $\sim 10^{-8}$ radians) and probing sub-Planckian neutrino mass differences pose significant challenges in long-baseline neutrino experiments.
+Detecting extremely small phase shifts (on the order of $\mxout{\sim} 10^{-8}$ radians) and probing sub-Planckian neutrino mass differences pose significant challenges in long-baseline neutrino experiments.
 To address this, we propose an analog quantum simulation framework with three main goals: (i) to simulate the evolution of neutrino phases modified by the GUP within a controllable quantum system, (ii) to reproduce the modified oscillation probabilities incorporating mass-dependent phase terms, and (iii) to assess the sensitivity and practical feasibility of detecting GUP-induced effects.

 Current neutrino experiments aiming to measure absolute neutrino masses typically have phase resolution ($\Delta\phi$) capabilities in the range of 0.1 and 0.001 eV \cite{YG}.
 For atmospheric neutrinos \cite{TK,Abe2018}, the typical ranges are energy $E \approx$ 1-10 GeV and baseline distance $L \approx 10^{4}-10^{5}$ km.
-Using representative values $E=1 \text{ GeV}$ and $L=10^{-4}$ km in the GUP-modified phase expression from \eqref{ModPhase}, we estimate the minimum measurable difference in the square roots of the neutrino masses as
+Using representative values $E=1 \text{ GeV}$ and $L=10^{-4}$ km in the GUP-modified phase expression from \eqref{ModPhase}, we estimate the minimum measurable difference in the {square roots of the individual neutrino masses} as

-This indicates that the GUP-corrected expression, when applied with realistic baselines and energies, falls within the current experimental sensitivity range, suggesting that existing setups may already be capable of detecting such mass differences.
+where 1 km $\approx 5.09 \times 10^{9} \text{eV}^{-1}$.
+It indicates that the GUP-corrected expression, when applied with realistic baselines and energies, which lies within the sensitivity reach of existing detectors, suggesting that existing setups may already be capable of detecting such mass differences, This result implies that any experiment aiming to probe a GUP-induced correction involving the term $\sqrt{m_2}-\sqrt{m_1}$ would require a sensitivity better than $10^{-21}~\text{eV}^{1/2}$—a remarkably small threshold.
+Only high-statistics, long-baseline, or atmospheric neutrino experiments such as \textsc{DUNE} and \textsc{ORCA} \cite{orca2019, orca2022, orca2023}, or future high-precision interferometric setups, may be capable of approaching this level of sensitivity.